DevDegree/eng-intern-challenge/README.md

     - ie: `O.....` ***not*** `The Braille text is: O.....`

 ## Submission
 Upon completion of the challenge, create a PR of your work and compare it against the original Assessment Repo's main branch.
 Submit a link to your PR in the "Take Home Submission Link" which was included in the Technical Challenge email instructions.

+**Note: In order for our submission automation to function correctly:**
+- Your Github email must match the email you submitted your Application with (if your Github email is different, we recommend creating a new Github profile with the email you created your application with)
+- Have your email set to public on your Github Profile
+- Do not apply any labels on your PR.
+We will mark your PR as `reviewed` with a label when it has been so.
+Marking this yourself will cause your PR to be skipped.

 This repo is designed to run a unit test against your work to ensure the correct string is outputted to the console when executing your code.